MAGICGrants/so-simple-theme/funds/fund_initial_steps.md

 MAGIC Grants will ultimately sign off on the initial set of voters, but MAGIC Grants relies heavily on community feedback.
 MAGIC Grants will normally request a list of names/pseudonyms, their email addresses, and their reason for nomination.
 MAGIC Grants will normally open a form asking for additional nominations.
 The best applications have at least 100 nominations.

-Once selected, the Voters will elect the first committee and vote on any other initial decisions.
+Once selected, the Voters will elect the first advisory committee and vote on any other initial decisions.

 ## Step 4: Fund the MAGIC Fund